makerdao/community/governance/polls/Atlas Edit Weekly Cycle Proposal - September 23, 2024.md

 - Adds an exemption allowing the Ecosystem entity to occupy multiple ecosystem roles.
 - Adjusts the wording regarding non-compliance for location-filtering.
-- Adds a short term Sky on Solana crosschain strategy.
+- Adds a short-term Sky on Solana crosschain strategy.
 - Approves a liquidity bootstrapping budget for the Sky Ecosystem.

 ## Outcomes